What is social anxiety disorder?

 - avoiding public speaking

-What are the causes & risk factors of social phobia?
+What are the causes & risk factors of social anxiety disorder?

 There are no clear-cut answers as to why some

-people develop social phobias, although research suggests that various
+people develop social anxiety disorder, although research suggests that various

 factors may be involved.
 Like most mental health problems, social